fxborg/G-Trend/readme.md

 # G Trend Indicator
-This indicator drawing trend lines automatically using controid of convex hulls.
+This indicator drawing trend lines automatically using centroid of convex hulls.
 this url for more information. http://fxborg-labo.hateblo.jp/archive/category/Auto%20Trend%20Line